 Sandy Phillips is getting ready to go to Las Vegas.
 As long as the funds come through, she and her husband, Lonnie, along with several other volunteers, will be on a plane to Nevada by the end of the week.

-After her daughter, Jessica, was killed in 2012 during the shooting at a movie theater in Aurora, Colorado, that took 12 lives, Phillips and her husband sold their house and lived out of a camper for the duration of the shooter’s trial.
+After her daughter, Jessica, was killed in 2012 during the shooting at a movie theater in Aurora, Colorado, that took 12 lives, Phillips said she and her husband sold their house and lived out of a camper for the duration of the shooter’s trial.
 Since then she’s been living on the road and has traveled to several cities in the wake of mass shootings: Newtown, also in 2012; Isla Vista in 2014; San Bernardino in 2015; Orlando in 2016.
-As soon as the news broke of the mass shooting in Las Vegas on Sunday night, someone who works with Phillips at her nonprofit, Survivors Empowered, started making calls, trying to secure enough money so group members could head to the scene.
+As soon as the news broke of the mass shooting in Las Vegas on Sunday night, Phillips began preparations to travel to the city. *

 “We go in and try to meet with as many survivors as we’re allowed to, to be there to assist,” Phillips says.
 “That can be as simple as making phone calls for them, or running errands for them, or just sitting there and holding their hand.”